Deep-Symmetry/afterglow/README.md

 ## Status

-Although Afterglow is far from finished, it's ready for the world to start exploring, and helping decide directions in which to grow next (as well as identifying areas where the documentation needs clarification or reinforcement).
+Although Afterglow is far from finished, it&rsquo;s ready for the world to start exploring, and helping decide directions in which to grow next (as well as identifying areas where the documentation needs clarification or reinforcement).